IHE/ITI.PCF/input/pagecontent/volume-1.md

 ### 53.4.2 Use Cases

 PCF defines some transactions and some content.
 The content specifications define the variations on Consent that are used to enable consent parameters.
-The transactions utalize these content and carry out the privacy protection defined within a patient specific consent.
+The transactions utilize these content and carry out the privacy protection defined within a patient specific consent.

 #### 53.4.2.1 Use Case \#1: Capture new consent

-When a patient does not have a consent on file, and there is a need to capture consent.
-The Capture New Consent usecase is used to record the details of the Consent ceremony.
+When a patient does not have a consent on file, and there is a need to capture consent, the Capture New Consent usecase is used to record the details of the Consent ceremony.

 ##### 53.4.2.1.1 Capture New Consent Use Case Description